HANOK: adaptation / preservation / extension

 interactions between old and new

 movement through the home

 / preservation /

 David Kilburn’s hanok is one of the rare examples of a hanok that has authentically preserved the entirety of its structure.
-Kilburn aims to preserve his hanok’s original form and function, making only minor alterations to his hanok using traditional techniques and materials.
-He believes that this is an authentic method of preservation that enables his hanok to remain relevant today as a place to observe the traditional culture of Korea that cannot be legitimately achieved in many of the adapted dwellings.
+Kilburn aims to preserve his hanok’s original form and function, making only minor alterations using traditional techniques and materials.
+He believes that this is an authentic method of preservation that enables his hanok to remain relevant as a place to observe the traditional culture of Korea.

 Minor alterations to the hanok have occurred; where the kitchen once existed is now a bathroom, in the inner courtyard, a long narrow wooden veranda was constructed to link the inner and outer quarters and a foot has been added to the central living area to extend the space.
 These alterations have been made using traditional materials, Kilburn going to great lengths to accumulate red pine for the veranda.

 Urban hanoks are traditionally modest single floor dwellings, their design having been informed by a less consumer driven society.
 As Korean society has evolved and become accustomed to modern accommodation with an increased allowance for consumer goods, what was once considered ample space in a hanok is now seen as a scarcity.